gitGNU/gnu_pyformex/sphinx/refman.rst

 pyFormex GUI modules
 ====================

-These modules are located under pyformex/gui.
+These modules create the components of the pyFormex GUI.
+They are located under pyformex/gui.
+They depend on the Qt4 framework.

 .. mytoctree::
    :maxdepth: 1